AgeOfWar/Botkit/README.md

 ## Other utility functions
 `Plugin.registerCommandHandler(vararg commandName: String, ...)`

-Registers a simple command that simply sends a message saved in a file
+Registers a simple command that sends a list of messages saved in a file

 ```kotlin
 registerCommandHandler("start", "help", fileName = "start.json" /* optional */)